 (b) Except by mutual agreement of the parties, all new members of the bargaining unit shall be eligible for paid release time of one (1) hour to attend a Union orientation, if they so desire.
 The Employer shall have the option to choose for the orientation to be combined with a new hire orientation conducted by the Employer; in such case, the Employer will provide the Union with ten (10) days' notice of the time and location of such orientation.
 Management shall not be present during the Union's orientation.
-One (1) Union designated representative(s) attending an orientation meeting shall be required to attend such using union business leave.
+One (1) Union designated representative shall be released from normal duty to attend.
+Any additional Union designated representative(s) attending an orientation meeting shall be required to attend such using union business leave.

-If the Employer chooses not to schedule its orientation within thirty (30) days after the employee's hire or not to add the Union orientation to the Employer orientation, the Union shall schedule its orientation at the discretion but consistent with the Employer's operational needs.
+If the Employer chooses not to schedule its orientation within thirty (30) days after the employee's hire or not to add the Union orientation to the Employer orientation, the Union shall schedule its orientation at its discretion but consistent with the Employer's operational needs.
 Ten (10) days in advance of the proposed orientation date, the Union shall contact the Employer to arrange for meeting space at the Employer's facility.
 The Employer shall make every effort to make meeting space available within a timeframe acceptable to the Union.